-When students are not able to progress in your study for more than two consecutive months due to illness or other special reasons, you may apply for a leave of absence.
-The maximum period of leave in total for each of the programs, the master's and the doctoral, is 12 months.
-Please note that as the leave of absence is not counted in the total period required to complete a degree, study progression including course registration and research mentoring will not be permitted during the leave of absence, but there are no restrictions on use of the JAIST library or intra-school email.
+When you are not able to continue your studies for more than two consecutive months due to illness or other special reasons, you may apply for a leave of absence.
+In principle, the maximum period of a leave of absence is one year in total for each of the programs, the master's and the doctoral.
+The period of a leave of absence is not included in the period of enrollment, and you are not allowed to engage in any academic activities, including course registration, but there are no restrictions on use of JAIST Library or JAIST email.

-The start date of a leave of absence should be the first of each month, and it will not be permitted midway through a month.
-If you wish to apply for a leave of absence, you must collect an Application for Leave of Absence from the Educational Service Section (hereafter, Kyoumu) and get approval from the supervisors, and submit the application to Kyoumu by the end of the month two months prior to the month in which the leave of absence begins.
-If leave of absence is due to bad health, you must submit a doctor's statement also.
+The start of a leave of absence is the first day of each month, in the middle of the month is not permitted.
+If you wish to take a leave of absence, you must contact the Educational Service Section (hereafter, Kyoumu) to confirm the procedure and get approval from the supervisors, and apply to Kyoumu by the end of the month two months prior to the month in which the leave of absence begins.
+If leave of absence is due to health problems, you must also submit a doctor's certificate.
+Due to internal procedures, if you wish to start your leave of absence in September, you must submit your application by the end of June.